major/rhel7stig-sphinx/doc/source/medium.rst

 Note: The value after -fstype must be replaced with the filesystem type.
 XFS is used as an example.

-# find / -xdev -fstype xfs -nouser
+# find / -fstype xfs -nouser

 If any files on the system do not have an assigned owner, this is a finding.